-Beginning with Microsoft Outlook 2000 post-SP1 security patch, Outlook is very secure and reading messages in the preview or reading pane is actually slightly more secure than opening messages.
-Choose to use (or not use) the reading pane based on your habits and needs, not because of perceived insecurity.
-Note that Outlook 2000 SP1 and older and all builds of Outlook 98 are less secure in the preview pane and Chilton Preview is recommended (if you can find it.)
+Beginning with Microsoft Outlook 2000 post-SP1 security patch, Outlook's reading pane is secure and reading messages in the preview or reading pane is actually slightly more secure than opening messages.
+Choose to use (or not use) the reading pane based on your habits and needs, not because you think it makes your computer more secure.

 Adobe Reader 8.1 and above installs a preview handler for Outlook and Windows or you can use FoxIt.

 For those who use Foxit Reader, not Adobe, for PDFs, there is a PDF preview handler available for Outlook 2007 and Vista.

 Adds preview handlers for .config, .psq, .xps, "xmlfile", .resources, CSV files, SNP files, MPE files.

 If you want to preview additional file types in the Reading pane, you'll need to install preview handlers.
 Instructions for writing your own handlers along with some common file types are available in Stephen Toub's managed preview handlers article in the January 2007 issue of MSDN Magazine.

 Stephen Toub's preview handler editor utility: Preview Handler Association Editor